 Three generations had created these stunning illustrations!
 The little ones in the playgroup had spread paint on sheets of paper to provide backdrops.
 Then, as their mothers and grandmothers added images, animals and familiar foods came to life.
 The overall design combined both traditional and modern elements to produce a unique blend of line and dot work.

 “Everyone in the communities was so excited,” says Leonie.
-“And the babies and toddlers were absolutely mesmerised by the beautiful artwork.”
+“The babies and toddlers were absolutely mesmerised by the beautiful artwork.”

 At the launch, the ladies at Amata community who had produced the artworks were presented with copies of the board books.
-And each child in the playgroup was also gifted copies, as well as receiving a brightly coloured ILF book bag and t-shirt.
+Each child in the playgroup was also gifted copies, as well as receiving a brightly coloured ILF book bag and t-shirt.

 “One enthusiastic little one almost grabbed the books out of the bag!” says Leonie.
 “It was amazing seeing the families sitting down reading these books in first language together.
 There was such a huge sense of achievement for all involved.”